Cass402/Simple-Cryptocurrency-Transaction-System/README.md

 ## Proof of Work

 To add a new block to the chain, a proof-of-work algorithm is employed.
 This algorithm requires finding a value (nonce) that, when hashed with the block's contents, produces a hash that meets certain criteria (e.g., a specific number of leading zeros).
 This process secures the network and prevents tampering with the blockchain.

+## Conflict resolution

+To simulate a conflict resolution, after the initial transaction and blocks have been mined and the blockchain has been displayed, the node_Alice will simulate a few more transactions and mine a block only to its own blockchain after which the `resolve_conflicts` method will be called to update the blockchain to adopt the chain which has the most proof of work.
+This will make the blockchain adopt node_Alice's blockchain as the main chain for the application.

 ## Summary